 Melbourne's Surf Park Urbnsurf Will Start Pumping Out Waves Once Again This Week

-After an extended lockdown hiatus, the surf park is back from Saturday, October 23.
+After a four-month hiatus, the surf park is back from Wednesday, October 21.

-Ironically enough, this year's been another gnarly ride for Urbnsurf Melbourne.
-Australia's first surf park made its grand debut in January, 2020, but has endured a ping pong match of closures and reopenings ever since, thanks to the pandemic.
+Ironically enough, this year's been one gnarly ride for Urbnsurf Melbourne.
+After months of anticipation, Australia's first surf park finally made its grand debut in January, but was forced to take a hiatus from March thanks to the pandemic.
 The venue then managed to reopen for a few short weeks in June, before restrictions returned and shuttered operations again.
-Now, four quiet months on, Urbnsurf is gearing up for what's hopefully its final return, announcing it'll fire up the waves once more starting from 7am this Saturday, October 23.
+Now, four quiet months on, Urbnsurf is gearing up for its long-awaited return, announcing it'll fire up the waves once more starting from this Wednesday, October 21.

-Of course, there'll be a few new rules to follow from here on, in keeping with the Victorian Government's COVID-safe guidelines.
+Of course, there'll be a few new rules to follow, in keeping with the Victorian Government's COVID-safe guidelines.
 Expect caps on numbers for lessons and surf sessions, boosted sanitation procedures, density limits on all indoor areas and enforced social distancing measures.
 Masks must be worn whenever you're not surfing and visitors need to live or work within 25 kilometres of the park.

-Find Urbnsurf from Saturday, October 23, near Melbourne Airport.
-It's usually open from 6am–10pm daily in spring and summer, with slightly varied hours during the first few weeks back.
+Find Urbnsurf from Wednesday, October 21, near Melbourne Airport.
+It's open from 6am–10pm daily in spring, with slightly varied hours during the first week back.
 You can book in for surf sessions and surf lessons via the park's website.